pingcap/blog/2017-09-12-futuresandgrpc.md

 Hi everyone!
 I am very glad to join the meetup here.
 Thanks, the Rust team.

 Today I will talk about the Futures and gRPC in Rust.
 Before we start, let me introduce myself briefly.
 My name is Siddon Tang, and siddontang on Github, chief engineer at PingCAP.
 I have been working on the next generation SQL database, [TiDB](https://github.com/pingcap/tidb), and a distributed key-value store, [TiKV](https://github.com/pingcap/tikv).
 By the way, TiKV is also written in Rust.
-I’m also an open source lover, and have some open source projects, such as LedisDB, go-mysql, go-mysql-elasticsearch, rust-prometheus, etc.
+I'm also an open source lover, and have some open source projects, such as LedisDB, go-mysql, go-mysql-elasticsearch, rust-prometheus, etc.

 Today, I will first discuss Async briefly, then I will introduce Futures in Rust.
 Of course, you guys here are very familiar with them, so I will just go through it quickly.
 Then I will talk about gRPC, and in the end, I will show you how we use futures to wrap the gRPC in Rust.

 ## Async Programming

-Let’s begin.
+Let's begin.
 About Async.

 ### Why not Sync?